robmcvey/i-love-lamp/ubuntu/mysql/README.md

 ## Charset

-It seems on Ubuntu some charsets do not defaul to UTF8, no idea why.
+It seems some charsets do not default to UTF8, no idea why.
 But we can set these in `my.cnf`

 ```
 [mysqld]